 Look at the back cover.
 The album title, catalog number and songs titles on the back cover match the record label and cover information.
 Now listen to the music sample!
 WTF?!!!

 When I bought this album, I only glanced at the track list and it didn't sink in that the titles are in Spanish!
 I think the titles are correct.
-What in the name of all-that-is-good-but-way-stupid happened with this album?!!
+What in the name of all-that-is-good-but-way-stupid happened during production?!!

 I did find this same exact same cover online with a "Sutton" label brand in place of the Omega brand, bottom right... but it is apparent that Omega removed the Sutton brand and printed their logo type in it's place.